jimenasalinasgroppo/MDEF/docs/term2/04-Prototyping for Design.md

 <iframe src="https://drive.google.com/file/d/1wUheQw-FMzn4cT79XZlqX_pWJ67tQQ-C/preview" width="640" height="480" allow="autoplay"></iframe>

 <div style="position: relative; padding-bottom: 64.63195691202873%; height: 0;"><iframe src="https://www.loom.com/embed/a7195a10f0344416b72c9196f8e5258a" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

+## Week 2 - Day 1

+Today we learned about laser cutting and vinyl cutting.
+What resonated with me most was the application of these techniques for building installations and communicating ideas in spaces.
+Using pens with the vinyl cutter was also incredible, a way to mix an analog and traditional technique with the digital.

+###**Micro challenge 3** Create a parametric model and print it.